Pregnancy and maternity

 The NEU follows the guidance of medical experts.
-The Royal College of Obstetricians and Gynaecologists (RCOG) says that amongst pregnant women, the highest risk of becoming severely unwell (should you contract the virus) appears to be for those who are 28 weeks pregnant or beyond.
-The Government advises that employers must ensure that women who are in their third trimester are able to adhere to active national guidance on social distancing.
+The Royal College of Obstetricians and Gynaecologists (RCOG) says that amongst pregnant women, the highest risk of becoming severely unwell (should you contract the virus) appears to be for those who are over 26 weeks’ pregnant.

-Our school risk assessment didn’t mention my pregnancy and the local authority doesn’t have a pregnancy-specific risk assessments available.
+Our employer doesn’t have a pregnancy-specific risk assessments available.
 What can I ask for?

 Contact your rep and ask for an individualised risk assessment.
-The Government advises that pregnant women of any gestation should not be required to continue working if this is not supported by the risk assessment.
-The DfE has also advised eduction employers to follow RCOG guidance which says:
+All employers must undertake a workplace risk assessment for pregnant women on their staff; and the assessment mush take account of pregnancy.
+NEU advice is that pregnant women of any gestation should not be required to continue working if this is not supported by the risk assessment.

 My employer has told me to start my maternity leave at 28 weeks.
 Is this right?